-What do people in Telephone Community groups talk about?
+What do people in Telephone Groups groups talk about?

 Does it cost anything to take part?

-It is free to take part in all of our Talking Communities as we have funding to help support their running costs.
-Members of Telephone Communities are called by a telephone operator and added to their telephone group so no charge is made to their telephone bill.
+It is free to take part in our Telephone Groups as we have funding to help support their running costs.
+Members of Telephone Groups are called by a telephone operator and added to their telephone group so no charge is made to their telephone bill.

 Who funds your work?